Oculus

 Sony

-Sony logoSony, based in Japan, is one of the leading consumer electronics companies in the world.
-Sony has been a pioneer in display industries for many years.
+Sony logoSony, based in Japan, is a multinational consumer electronics company, a pioneer in the display industry for many years.

 Over the years Sony released several generations of CLEDIS displays, and announced several large-area installations - see below for the latest news.
 In 2019 Sony started offering MicroLED Canvas displays for ultra-premium residential installations.